 How do we do this?
 There are lots of reasons why Lush has grown but kept the feeling of being a small business which stays true to its original aims.
 We do business with people we like.
 The company’s directors still create all the products and do not compromise on quality.
 Mark Constantine and his son Simon create all the fragrances, using the loveliest ingredients in the known universe.
 We’re probably the only company which uses real jasmine absolute perfume (more expensive than gold) in affordable objects to throw in the bath!
 All Lush products are still handmade; when we expand we employ more people not machines.
 We do stay true to our original aims and instead of feeling like one huge business, we’re more like lots of small ones which all work together.

 Products may be different shapes in different countries because individuals mould them in their own style.
 They may be different colours; the oranges available in Italy are different from the ones used in Japan; Australia uses different grapes from the UK.
 Nevertheless, you will always recognise Lush by the quality of the ingredients, the freshness and the unmistakable scent of hundreds of essential oils.

 Today we have nearly 1000 shops in about 50 countries across the globe!
 Because we stick to what we believe in, we hope that Lush will continue to grow but will always keep its heart and soul.

-The first LUSH shop in Bulgaria opened in November 2011 and since April 2014 we have one in Serdika Center as well.
+The first LUSH shop in Bulgaria opened in November 2011, since April 2014 we have one in Serdika Center and in May 2020 we opened in Paradise Center as well.
 And there is more to come!